-This paper presents an index-based solution for computing all the (k, η) -cores in uncertain graphs.
+This paper presents an index-based solution for computing all the $(k, \eta)$ -cores in uncertain graphs.
 Our proposed index, called UCF-Index, maintains a tree structure for each integer k.
 The size of UCF-Index is well-bounded by O(m).
-Based on UCF-Index, queries for any input parameter k and η can be answered in optimal time.
+Based on UCF-Index, queries for any input parameter k and $\eta$ can be answered in optimal time.
+Two optimizations for UCF-Index are presented to speed up the index construction.
 We also propose an algorithm to construct the index in external memory.
-The paper also opens several future problems.
-For example, a potential task is to efficiently maintain the UCF-Index given that many real-world graphs are highly dynamic.
-In addition, approximate solutions can be designed to speed up the index construction.
+The results of extensive performance studies demonstrate the effectiveness of the index-based approach and the efficiency of the query algorithm.